• Latest

 EQUIANO cable from Portugal to South Africa by Google

-ORANGE’s Léon Thévenin, the ship tasked with repairing the damaged cables, is a 100-metre cable-laying ship.
+ORANGE’s Léon Thévenin, the ship tasked with repairing the damaged cables, is a 100-meter cable-laying ship.
 With various tools on board, such as grapnels, buoys, ropes, and dead weights, it can handle repairs up to 7 km in depth.

 DN Murebu